-Throughout the years, Fairfield Union has demonstrated strong athletic programs beginning with four varsity sport areas in 1962 and developing into eleven varsity sport areas for both male and female athletes.
+Throughout the years, Fairfield Union has demonstrated strong athletic programs beginning with four varsity sport areas in 1962 and developing into 17 varsity sport areas for both male and female athletes.
 Over the years our music and vocational programs have enjoyed both local and national recognition.
 Our booster clubs have contributed much to the promotion of our programs at the high school level.
 Nearly every area of our academic program has grown to meet the more demanding needs of our graduates.

-We thank your community and the Ohio School Facilities Commission for the joint venture which has allowed us to build our new Fairfield Union High School!
+We thank our community and the Ohio School Facilities Commission for the joint venture which has allowed us to build our new Fairfield Union High School which opened in 2009.